enzyme-context

 4) Add some plugins!

 The mount/shallow we created in step two doesn't really do anything that enzyme doesn't already do out-of-the-box.
-The next thing you should do is .
+The next thing you should do is install some plugins.